Find Affordable College Courses

 Out-of-state tuition fees for undergraduate students at Langston University are $13,889 per year.

-With a ranking of #6, Texas A&M University - College Station did quite well on this year’s best value schools for general agriculture students working on their bachelor’s degree.
-Texas A&M College Station is a very large public school located in the medium-sized city of College Station.
+Texas A&M University - College Station did quite well in this year’s ranking of the best places for general agriculture students to get a bachelor’s degree.
+It came in at #6 on the list.
+Texas A&M College Station is a fairly large public school located in the midsize city of College Station.

 Out-of-state tuition fees for undergraduate students at Texas A&M College Station are $38,855 per year.